Francis Leo Marcos: Legal issues

 Marcos is facing multiple charges against him.
 He has maintained that he is innocent and the charges against him are motivated by people who took offense to his Mayaman Challenge.
 The NBI filed cases against Mangusin for violating Anti-Alias Law and Passport Law.

 Violation of RA 8050 Philippine Optometry Law

 In 2020, Marcos was arrested by the National Bureau of Investigation (NBI) for violating the Revised Optometry Law of 1995 by distributing eyeglasses for his eyecare program allegedly without the sanction of the Philippine Association of Optometry.
 Mangusin believes that the action made against him constitutes persecution.
 He also denied the child trafficking charges filed against him by the NBI in 2006 for recruiting children.

 Human trafficking and prostitution

 Marcos also faced additional complaints of Violence Against Women and Children (VAWC) and estafa, as he recruited 6 women to work as "entertainers" in Cyprus and Turkey, only to end up working as prostitutes.
 In March 14, 2022, the Court of Appeals affirmed the ruling of two lower courts in denying the bail motion of Marcos over his qualified human trafficking case.

+Unauthorized police uniform use

+On February 24, 2026, Marcos was arrested by operatives at the Sheraton Manila Hotel in Pasay, a week after CIDG launched probe into his unauthorized use of police uniform.